Turn electrification into international growth

 Typical challenges when exporting in the energy and battery industry

-• Complex and varying regulatory requirements
+• Complex and evolving regulatory requirements

-• Multi-stakeholder decision environments
+• Multi-stakeholder decision and procurement environments

 • Long sales cycles and project timelines

-• Dependence on local partners
+• Dependence on local partners and localisation needs

-• High capital intensity
+• High capital intensity and supply chain dependencies

 These challenges highlight the need for careful planning and market adaptation when expanding internationally.